067/11

 Each country’s funding allocation is based on the cost of taking superfast broadband to those premises that would not receive it from the market alone.
 It is not based on the number of people living or working in a country.

-The Government wants the UK to have the best superfast broadband network in Europe by 2015, with 90 per cent of homes and businesses in each local authority area having access to superfast broadband and for everyone in the UK to have access to at least 2Mbps.
+The Government wants the UK to have the best superfast broadband network in Europe by 2015, with 90% of homes and businesses in each local authority area having access to superfast broadband and for everyone in the UK to have access to at least 2Mbps.

 The Secretary of State for Wales Cheryl Gillan said: